 Just like the time it takes to photograph babies and kids, patience is key when photographing pets.
 I find that I’m usually able to snap photos for just a few minutes before the pet needs a break, but I don’t mind.
 These photos were worth the wait!

-If you're in the San Diego area and are looking for a photographer for your wedding then look no further than Mirelle Carmichael photography!
-With just about 11 years of experience you are sure to have the most beautiful photos of you wedding day!
+If you're in the San Diego area and are looking for a photographer for your wedding, then look no further than Mirelle Carmichael Photography!
+With just about 12 years of full time experience, you are sure to have the most beautiful photos of your wedding day!
+Mirelle also travels all over California and the world to photograph weddings, including Hawaii, Mexico, and Italy.